ReflexCreations/stamina-guide/README.md

 At first, I had a hard time adjusting.
 I dropped from level 20 back to level 9.
 It wasn't nice.
 The panels never seemed to trigger, so I had to mess around a lot with my panel heights and my panel sensitivities.
 I couldn't keep my heels on the center panel.
 Then I started getting better.
 I noticed on marathons that my back simply didn't hurt anymore, like it used to as I wasn't regularly lifting my heels and causing stress on my back.
 I noticed that I wasn't becoming exhausted anymore, because my movement was so reduced.
 My sessions became longer, more frequent.

+### Optimisation

 I learned how to slide with this form the most, as the movement became easier to master.
 This is because in based, all my heels are doing is moving up and down, in a push and pull motion, while my toes handle the pivoting motion.
 Having your feet always firmly putting your bodyweight on the center panel let's you move at unbelievable speed.

+You will find that with raised panels, it becomes a lot easier for your form to be controlled.
+A higher down arrow will prevent your heel from sliding over the edge, and helps you to remain with your heels firmly on the center panel, relying mostly on a 'bumping' motion to hit the down.
+For left and right, a slight raise allows the the toes to more easily apply pressure without extending too far.
+For the up arrow, a large raise prevents the foot from pushing over it, only allowing the toes the maximum movement.
+Again, this is iterative and requires regular change and experimentation.
+But over time, if you're doing it right, your panels should be raising and improving your form.

+There's no consensus yet on how far the pivot should be.
+Logically, we should expect that the less rotation of your feet for left, up and right, and the less movement of the heels, the better you will be.
+Logically also, having some grip on the panels, by having more pivot, and more foot in contact with the panel, allows you to push off of it onto your next panel.
+For that reason, try not to focus too hard on the pivot range.

+None of this is absolute.
+I have a slight lean onto my right foot, and my left foot moves more as a result.
+My left foot also likes to overshoot the down arrow at times, and the heel leaves the center if I'm not careful.
+The important thing is to be aware of these factors, and work on them.

 ### Injury